 Nantucket Island has long looked to the ocean to determine its future.
 From fishing village to international whaling port to beloved seaside escape, the waters that surround Nantucket have always inspired.
 A National Historic Landmark with more than 800 pre-Civil War era historic structures, Nantucket is one of the countless coastal communities who now must rethink its relationship with the sea.

-This is the fifth iteration of Keeping History Above Water and is a partnership between the University of Florida, Nantucket Preservation Trust, and Town of Nantucket, in collaboration with the Newport Restoration Foundation.
+This was the fifth iteration of Keeping History Above Water and was a partnership between the University of Florida, Nantucket Preservation Trust, and Town of Nantucket, in collaboration with the Newport Restoration Foundation.